JoGorska/hotel-booking/README.md

 ## Structure of the program

+The flow chart showing the logic of the program can be found [here](assets/images/flow-chart.png)

 The program is a comand line program that leads the user through series of questions.
 1. Start
 The user is asked for the email